pytorch/pytorch/docs/source/notes/cuda.rst

     print("Outside device is still 0")  # On device 0

-If you have a tensor and would like to create a new tensor of the same type on the same device, then you can use the `.new()` function, which acts the same as a normal tensor constructor.
-Whilst the previously mentioned methods depend on the current GPU context, `new()` preserves the device of the original tensor.
+If you have a tensor and would like to create a new tensor of the same type on the same device, then you can use the :meth:`~torch.Tensor.new` method, which acts the same as a normal tensor constructor.
+Whilst the previously mentioned methods depend on the current GPU context, :meth:`~torch.Tensor.new` preserves the device of the original tensor.

 This is the recommended practice when creating modules in which new tensors/variables need to be created internally during the forward pass::